HIGH AVAILABILITY SOLUTIONS

 In information technology, system or component availability is expressed as a percentage of yearly uptime.
 Service Level Agreements (SLAs) generally refer these availability percentages in order to calculate billing.
-Using the unachievable ideal of 100% availability as a baseline, the goal of the highest levels of service availability is considered to be “five nines” – 99.999% availability.
+Using the un achievable ideal of 100% availability as a baseline, the goal of the highest levels of service availability is consider to be “five nines” – 99.999% availability.

 HIGH AVAILABILITY MANAGEMENT

-High availability can be achieved only with thorough planning and consistent monitoring.
+High availability can be achieve only with thorough planning and consistent monitoring.

 A good starting point for high availability planning involves the identification of services that must be available for business continuity, and those that should be available.